Erin Stiles, Ph.D.

 Summary

-Erin Stiles' research focuses on the intersections of religion, law, and gender and she conducts fieldwork in East Africa and in Utah.
-Stiles has done extensive ethnographic research on Islamic family law and dispute resolution in Zanzibar, Tanzania.
-Her work in Zanzibar has focused primarily on the way lay people and legal professionals understand, interpret and use Islamic legal ideas in marital disputes.
-She has done fieldwork both in and out of courts and is particularly interested in how Islamic judges, called kadhis and litigants reason using not only their understandings of Islamic law but also their views of real and ideal marital behavior, patterns of local authority and the role of Islamic courts in present-day Zanzibar.
-Her current projects in Zanzibar and Tanzania focus on Islamic inheritance law, gender, and equity.
-Stiles is particularly interested in comparative approaches to studying Islamic law and legal practice in sub-Saharan Africa and elsewhere and will soon begin projects on gender, Islam, and law in Ghana and South Africa.
+Erin Stiles is a cultural anthropologist.
+Her research focuses on the intersections of religion, law and gender and she conducts fieldwork in Africa (Zanzibar, Tanzania, South Africa, Ghana) and in Utah.
+Stiles has done extensive ethnographic research on Islamic family law and dispute resolution in Zanzibar, Tanzania; this project focused primarily on the way lay people and legal professionals understand, interpret and use Islamic legal ideas in marital disputes.
+She has done fieldwork both in and out of courts and is particularly interested in how Islamic judges, called kadhis and litigants, reason using not only their understandings of Islamic law but also their views of real and ideal marital behavior, patterns of local authority and the role of Islamic courts.
+Stiles is particularly interested in comparative approaches to studying Islamic law and legal practice and is conducting comparative research gender, Islam and inheritance in Ghana, Tanzania, and South Africa.
 In addition to her work on Islam and law, Stiles has also conducted research in northern Utah on Latter-day Saint (Mormon) conceptions of and experiences with the spirit world.
-Her graduate students are working on the following topics: healing and modernity among self-described LDS "fundamentalists" in Utah, marriage and law among Irish Travellers in the US Southeast, Islam and migration in Japan, and LGBTQ+ affirming Protestant communities.
+Her graduate students primarily focus on the anthropology of religion, and have worked or are working on the following topics: healing and modernity among self-described LDS "fundamentalists" in Utah, marriage and law among Irish Travellers in the U.S. Southeast, Islam and migration in Japan, LGBTQ+ affirming Protestant communities, American Jewish identity, indigenous religions in West Africa and Christian revival in post-conflict contexts.

 Research interests